nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 > One problem we encountered while ingesting PDFs is detecting and inserting their metadata (title, publication date).
 We found this could not be reliably automatically identified from the PDF itself.
 For this reason, where a webpage has obviously been created to promote a new report, it is simplest to assume the PDF has the same metadata as the webpage.
 If `download_button_pdf_only` is True, then only those PDFs linked to by a red 'Download' button on the originating webpage are ingested; if `False`, all PDFs linked to by the originating webpage are looked for an ingested, as long as they are on the Nesta website.
 Note that if `cautious` (see below) is False, then all PDFs are given the same title and publication date as the originating webpage.
 If both `download_button_pdf_only` and `cautious` are `False`, this could result in a significant number of PDFs in the database with inaccurate metadata.

 **`cautious`**: `bool`
-> if `True` the system will pause to check whether you want to scrape every individual PDF in turn, and will also ask whether metadata guesses are correct.
+> if `True` the system will pause to check whether the user wants to scrape every individual PDF in turn, and will also ask whether metadata guesses are correct.
 If `False`, the system will scrape each PDF automatically and assume the metadata from the originating webpage is correct, as described above.
-Setting `cautious` to True is very slow and only intended for testing, or for getting a feel for the available PDFs.
+Setting `cautious` to True is very slow and only intended for testing, or for getting a feel for the available PDFs, or for ingesting a small number of PDFs.

 **`start_index`**: `int`
 > the row of the metadata dataframe (see **Data** section) to start ingesting from, with the first row at index `0`. `start_index` is taken from the first command line argument, or defaults to `0`.